-Sacks containing prisoners of war mails must be securely sealed and labelled so as clearly to indicate their contents, and must be addressed to offices of destination.
+Sacks containing prisoner of war mail must be securely sealed and labelled so as clearly to indicate their contents, and must be addressed to offices of destination.

-Prisoners of war shall be allowed to receive by post or by any other means individual parcels or collective shipments containing, in particular, foodstuffs, clothing, medical supplies and articles of a religious, educational or recreational character which may meet their needs, including books, devotional articles, scientific equipment, examination papers, musical instruments, sport outfits and materials allowing prisoners of war to pursue their studies or their cultural activities.
+Prisoners of war shall be allowed to receive by post or by any other means individual parcels or collective shipments containing, in particular, foodstuffs, clothing, medical supplies and articles of a religious, educational or recreational character which may meet their needs, including books, devotional articles, scientific equipment, examination papers, musical instruments, sports outfits and materials allowing prisoners of war to pursue their studies or their cultural activities.

 Such shipments shall in no way free the Detaining Power from the obligations imposed upon it by virtue of the present Convention.
-85